sebsojeda/gatsby-theme-purist/README.md

 # Purist – A Gatsby theme

-A clean, full-featured theme with built-in search, dark mode and social sharing – all for creating content with Gatsby.
+A clean, full-featured theme with built-in search, dark mode, and social sharing – all for creating content with Gatsby.

 ## Features